Zvonko Bušić: Death

 Bušić committed suicide at the age of 67 on 1 September 2013 by gunshot at his home in Rovanjska near Zadar; he was discovered by his wife.
 Thousands came to his burial in the Alley of the Defenders on the Mirogoj cemetery in Zagreb.
-In his suicide note, Bušić said he'd been disillusioned upon his return to an independent Croatia:"I am sorry but I cannot stand the Plato's cave anymore…Goodbye friends, goodbye relatives, goodbye all good Croats.
+In his suicide note, Bušić said he had been disillusioned upon his return to an independent Croatia:"I am sorry but I cannot stand the Plato's cave anymore…Goodbye friends, goodbye relatives, goodbye all good Croats.
 Forgive me for everything, stay true to our original Croatia and protect our homeland Croatia."

 Legacy

 His prisoner number, 03941158, was worn by Marko Perković Thompson at his 5 July 2025 concert to honour Bušić's actions.